Mythology and folklore of the wolf

 Wolves were known to dig up dead human bodies and for this reason corpses were often buried on islands, such as Handa off the north-west coast of Scotland.
 The church often associated them with the devil, giving even stronger incentive for their eradication.

 The wolf has enriched our culture through its presence in countless stories, as well as non-fictional works of nature writing.
-In A Sand County Almanac, 20th Century American ecologist Aldo Leopold wrote an evocative account of an encounter with a wolf he shot:
+Aldo Leopold, the 20th Century American ecologist, poetically called it ‘the painter of the mountains.’
+This was in recognition of its role in keeping the ecosystem in balance by regulating deer numbers.
+In A Sand County Almanac, Leopold wrote an evocative account of an encounter with a wolf he shot:

 Sources & further reading

 - Anon, 2007.
 Scottish Folk Tales.
 Lomond Books: New Lanark.
 (Accessed February 2021)

 - Crumley, J. (2010) The Last Wolf.
 Birlinn: Edinburgh.